Quickstart

 driver: "sqlite"

-Only the host and ssl fields are optionals.
-127.0.0.1 and disable, respectively.
+Only the host and ssl fields are optional.
+They default to 127.0.0.1 and disable, respectively.